 Starbucks suggests that if you have removed the carafe for more than 8 minutes and the power base is turned off, you should pour the remaining coffee into a thermal carafe.
-You must never turn the Utopia on in an effort to keep previously-brewed coffee warm, because this will trigger another brewing cycle.
-My advice: if you removed the carafe for over eight minutes and didn’t drink the coffee, pour it in your cup or pour it down the drain.
+You must never turn the Utopia on in an effort to keep previously-brewed coffee warm because this will trigger another brewing cycle.
+My advice: if you removed the carafe for over eight minutes and didn’t drink the coffee, pour it into your cup or pour it down the drain.
 (I’m not a big fan of thermal carafes.)

 Programming the Utopia is very simple, it’s just like programming a digital alarm clock.
 Press and hold the “Auto On” button for about 5 seconds.
 Then set the clock using the hour and minute buttons.
 Press the “Auto On” button again and a yellow light will come on, indicating that you’ve successfully programmed the machine.
 Just don’t forget to load up the machine with water and coffee before you go to bed.

 Vacuum pot brewed coffee is wonderful, and every serious coffee drinker should experience it.
 If you are ready to move past drip coffee makers, but you aren’t ready to commit to other, traditional-style vacuum pot systems, you might consider the Utopia.
 It combines much of the ease of drip coffee maker with the richness of the french press.
 Simply put: the Starbucks Barista Utopia is the easiest vac-pot system on the market.